AdobeDocs/analytics.en/help/implement/launch/elements-to-variable.md

 Once you have a repository of data elements in Adobe Experience Platform Launch, you can assign them to Analytics dimensions.

+>[!NOTE]
+>Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Experience Platform.
+Several terminology changes have rolled out across the product documentation as a result.
+Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html?lang=en) for a consolidated reference of the terminology changes.

 ## Prerequisites

 [Map data layer objects to data elements](layer-to-elements.md): Make sure that you understand data elements in Launch, and that you have several to work with.